akuity/kargo/docs/docs/30-how-to-guides/14-working-with-stages.md

 ---
-description: Learn how to work effectively with stages
+description: Learn how to work effectively with Stages
 sidebar_label: Working with Stages
 ---